jaredef/ochrid/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 See the LICENSE file for details.

+## Updates in version 1.1

+This update includes substantial updates to this project based on the feedback of users and most especially contributer(s) to this project.

+- Numerous updates to typographical errors in the text
+- Addition of an audio player component
+- Updated index page with new middleware routing and dynamic MDX content rendering for the daily reading
+- Updated calendar for mobile and desktop display
+- Complete dark mode styles
+- Updates to the banner and Prologue purchase advert
+- Upgrade to NextJS 15
+- Upgrade to Nextra 4.0
+- i18n Internationalization and Serbian version has been removed